ncpr1996/blogs_backup/clzqqhv6i00060amc4t41ctiv.md

 ## Network ACL Essentials

-* Your VPC automatically includes a default network ACL that you can modify.
-By default, it allows all inbound and outbound IPv4 and, if needed, IPv6 traffic.
+* You can change the default network ACL that is automatically included in your VPC.
+It permits all incoming and outgoing IPv4 traffic by default, as well as IPv6 traffic if necessary.

-* You can create a custom network ACL and link it to a subnet to control specific inbound and outbound traffic.
+* To regulate particular incoming and outgoing traffic, you can build a custom network ACL and connect it to a subnet.

 * Each subnet in your VPC must be linked to a network ACL.
 If you don't link a subnet to a specific ACL, it automatically uses the default network ACL.

-* You can link one network ACL to multiple subnets, but a subnet can only have one network ACL at a time.
-Linking a new ACL to a subnet removes the previous link.
+* A subnet can only have one network ACL at a time, but you can link one network ACL to several subnets.
+When you attach a new ACL to a subnet, the old link is broken.

-* Network ACLs have inbound and outbound rules, each with a number from 1 to 32766.
-Rules are evaluated in order, starting with the lowest number.
-Once traffic matches a rule, that rule is applied, and no further rules are checked.
+* Each inbound and outbound rule in a network ACL has a number between 1 and 32766.
+Rules are ranked lowest to highest once they are examined.
+A rule is executed when traffic matches it; further rules are ignored at that point.

-* It's suggested to create rules in increments (e.g., 10 or 100) to allow space for new rules if needed.
+* It is advised to establish rules in increments of 10, or 100, for example, to make room for additional rules later on.

-* Network ACL rules are evaluated when traffic enters or leaves a subnet, not while it is routed within the subnet.
+* When traffic enters or exits a subnet, rather than when it is being routed within it, network ACL rules are considered.

-* Network ACLs are stateless, meaning they don't remember previous traffic.
-If you allow specific inbound traffic, the response traffic isn't automatically allowed, unlike security groups, which are stateful and remember previous traffic.
+* Due to their statelessness, network ACLs are incapable of remembering past traffic.
+Security groups are stateful and remember past traffic; if you allow specific inbound traffic, the response traffic is not automatically allowed.

-* Network ACLs can't block DNS requests to or from the Route 53 Resolver.
-To filter DNS requests, enable Route 53 Resolver DNS Firewall.
+* The Route 53 Resolver is not capable of blocking DNS requests to or from network ACLs.
+Route 53 Resolver DNS Firewall must be enabled in order to filter DNS requests.

-* Network ACLs can't block traffic to the Instance Metadata Service (IMDS).
-To manage access to IMDS, refer to the Amazon EC2 User Guide.
+* Traffic to the Instance Metadata Service (IMDS) cannot be blocked by network ACLs.
+See the Amazon EC2 User Guide for information on controlling access to IMDS.

-* Network ACLs don't filter traffic for Amazon DNS, DHCP, EC2 instance metadata, ECS task metadata endpoints, Windows instance license activation, Amazon Time Sync Service, or reserved IP addresses used by the default VPC router.
+* Amazon DNS, DHCP, EC2 instance information, ECS task metadata endpoints, Windows instance license activation, Amazon Time Sync Service, and reserved IP addresses used by the default VPC router are among the services for which network ACLs do not block traffic.

-* There are limits on the number of network ACLs per VPC and the number of rules per network ACL.
-You can check VPC Quotas.
+* Both the amount of rules per network ACL and the number of network ACLs per VPC have limitations.
+Check out VPC Quotas.

 ## Amazon VPC Quotas